applebiter/jackdaw/README.md

 next query.

 ### Requirements
+Linux -- This code is written for Linux.
+It may work on other operating systems, but it has not been tested on them.

 JACK2 -- The JACK server must be running on the host machine.

 JackTrip -- JackTrip is not used directly in this code, but it is used to